sacramentomarcos/portfolio/README.md

 ### Python, Data Manipulation, Nodejs, Bubble, Git

 ## Objectives
-- Bring creative and efficient solutions to my community through web development.
+- Bring creative and efficient solutions to my community through business knowledge combined with data manipulation.
 - Curious about how AI, Laws and Computer Science are connected, and their impact today.

 ## Education